Proportional notation

 Enabling proportional notation

-To enable proportional notation in Soundslice, open the Settings menu and switch to Scrollable Horizontal layout.
+To enable proportional notation in Soundslice, click at bottom right to open the player settings, then switch to Scrollable Horizontal layout.
 You’ll see a “Proportional notation” checkbox appear:

 Check the checkbox, and your notation will instantly be reformatted to use proportional spacing.